Shark5588/reef/README.md

 * Creat accounts for TMDB,TRATK,TVDB,Last.fm and REAL-DEBRID

-* Add your own API
+* Add your own API in Jaws Settings

    * TRAKT